rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 * The results are illustrated in the Figure 1 where you can see all the logging parameters and metrics as well as different runs of your experiment.
 You can also see that the parameters and metrics are separate in the top row since they are logged with different MLflow api (log_param and log_metric.).

+### Examine data and model experiments

+Now you have the metadata about data used, models and model experiments, you can check and link all the data together.
+>Here will be example of all metrics, metadata, etc. associated with the model in an end-to-end view to explain the relationship between data, model and metrics obtained from model experiment, all together are part of ML experiments.

+## Model Serving /ML Service
+Given the model experimented, we can package and perform model serving.
+>Pls. check our serving tutorial.

+In the following explain basic steps to package models and record them.

-### 2. Packing the code using MLProjects
+### Packing the code
-Now, after discovering the best combination of alpha and l1_ratio, you want to share your ml code with other data scientist in a reusable, and reproducible form.
+>Note: this example is based on the model mentioned in the previous section Now, after discovering the best combination of alpha and l1_ratio, you want to share your ml code with other data scientist in a reusable, and reproducible form.
 You can packing the code in a virtual environment such as conda so that the code can be executed everywhere.
 In order to package the code using MLflow, you have to create MLProject and description files which define the requirements for executing the code.
 The below files are an example for packaging the code at <https://github.com/mlflow/mlflow-example> and execute it in the conda environment.

 Create MLProject file